(Last updated on August 5, 2024.)

 (Hint) Shakuhachi chorus using chords for polyphony.

 The example of “The Last Rose of Summer” uses chords except for the last two measures where two voices are used.
 Other chorus parts are written with chords.
-You can use voices instead of chords, but chords are more handy if the rhythm are the same.
+You can use voices instead of chords, but chords are more handy if the rhythm is the same.

 The Last Rose of Summer (MuseScore)